alberthaff/ngx-papaparse/docs/index.md

 Once installed, Papa Parse is automatically imported to your project.

 ## Angular 10 or later
-If you are using Angular 10 or later, you will be met with following error:
+If you are using Angular 10 or later, you will be met with following warning:

 ```text
 WARNING in node_modules/ngx-papaparse/fesm2015/ngx-papaparse.js depends on 'papaparse/papaparse.min.js'.
 CommonJS or AMD dependencies can cause optimization bailouts.